Image Credit: Sebastian Janicki/Shutterstock.com

-Quartz can be found in almost every mineral environment and can also be found within all three rock classes (sedimentary, igneous and metamorphic).
+Quartz can be found in almost every mineral environment and can also be found within all three rock classes (sedimentary, igneous, and metamorphic).
 Chemically, quartz is only composed of silicon and oxygen atoms and has a chemical formula of SiO2.
-At the atomic level, the silicon and oxygen atoms are arranged in a continuous framework of tetrahedra, where four oxygen atoms surround a single silicon atom, but the oxygen atoms are located between two tetrahedron (i.e. the oxygen are utilized in two tetrahedron, hence the molecular formula).
-The tetrahedron arrange themselves into a 3D network by forming helical structures.
+At the atomic level, the silicon and oxygen atoms are arranged in a continuous framework of tetrahedra, where four oxygen atoms surround a single silicon atom, but the oxygen atoms are located between two tetrahedra (i.e. the oxygen are utilized in two tetrahedra, hence the molecular formula).
+The tetrahedron arranges themselves into a 3D network by forming helical structures.
 These helical structures take two common forms, which are threefold and sixfold helices, and six helices (regardless of the type) join together to form ‘channels’ through the mineral.

-Quartz also has a vitreous lustre, which means that it interacts with light in the same way that glass does.
+Quartz also has a vitreous luster, which means that it interacts with light in the same way that glass does.
 In terms of whether you can see visible crystals, it depends on how transparent the quartz sample is.
 Transparent quartz samples tend to be macrocrystalline and the different crystals can be seen with the human eye.
-However, translucent and opaque samples are cyptocrystalline, and the crystals are only just about visible with a microscope, never mind the human eye.
-Quartz also has a white streak (i.e. the colour of the mineral when it is in a powdered form).
+However, translucent and opaque samples are cryptocrystalline, and the crystals are only just about visible with a microscope, never mind the human eye.
+Quartz also has a white streak (i.e. the color of the mineral when it is in a powdered form).

 Sources and Further Reading